Cheap pet insurance

 How to get cheap pet insurance

-The route to finding the cheapest policy varies according to the type of pet you have, so we've split this section into four categories.
+The route to finding the cheapest policy varies according to the type of pet you have, so we've split the following into four categories.

-Cats and dogs are the most common pets, and the simplest to insure as policies can easily be compared on mainstream sites.
+Cats and dogs are the most common pets, plus the simplest to insure as policies can easily be compared on mainstream sites.

 Step 1: Get quotes from multiple comparison sites